Edouard99/Stress_Detection_ECG/README.md

 ## Testing Results

 The model has been retrained with the same process on the complete cross validation dataset (training + validation) to be tested on new data (subject 17 data).
+This has been done in the notebooks <a href="./Model_test.ipynb">Model_test.ipynb</a>.
 The best model gives the following confusion matrixes for the testing set (Subject S17):

 <p align="center">